+Course outcomes:

-Course outcomes: a.Knowledge and Understanding: : 1 - Define the difference between types of governments and political systems.
-2 - Recognize the difference between theory and practice in different chosen case studies.
-3 - Identify changes between democracy to non-democratic systems, or the other way around, and why and how they happen.
+a.
+Knowledge and Understanding: :

+- 1 Define the difference between types of governments and political systems. - 2 Recognize the difference between theory and practice in different chosen case studies. - 3 Identify changes between democracy to non-democratic systems, or the other way around, and why and how they happen.

+b.Intellectual Skills: :

-b.Intellectu al Skills: : 1 - Explain why the political systems of the world's superpowers act in certain situations as they do.
+1 - Explain why the political systems of the worlds superpowers act in certain situations as they do.

+d.General and Transferable Skills: : 3 - Analyze how the stance of the Arab revolutions has impacted on regional and international calculations in theory and in practice.
+2 - Illustrate a relatively strong understanding of current and historical events related to the chosen cases.
+1 - Relate the different given case studies to regional and other international cases to understand the pro and cons of each experience. c.Professio onal and Practical Skills: : 3 - Examine substantial regional and international issues and factors such as the current people revolts in different parts of the world, and be able to draw traits and trends.
 2 - Combine theoretical to practical issues and analyze them.

-3 - Examine substantial regional and international issues and factors such as the current people revolts in different parts of the world, and be able to draw traits and trends. c.Professio onal and Practical Skills: : 1 - Relate the different given case studies to regional and other international cases to understand the pro and cons of each experience.
-2 - Illustrate a relatively strong understanding of current and historical events related to the chosen cases.
-3 - Analyze how the stance of the Arab revolutions has impacted on regional and international calculations in theory and in practice. d.General a nd Transferable Skills: : 1 - Think of different scenarios, scenario building method, as opposed to those practiced by world leaders and political systems.
-2 - Compare between different events and how different political systems or states reacted to them.
-3 - Evaluate the performance of regional and international political actors to the Arab Spring, Ukrainian Uprisings and the like.
+- 1 -Think of different scenarios, scenario building method, as opposed to those practiced by world leaders and political systems. - Compare between different events and how different political systems or states reacted to them.
+2 - - 3 -Evaluate the performance of regional and international political actors to the Arab Spring, Ukrainian Uprisings and the like.

 Course Topic And Contents :

 Topic No. of hours Lecture Tutorial / Practical

 Introductory Lecture and Course Outline 3 1

 Definitions: Political systems, regimes, revolutions, uprisings, democracy and dictatorship 3 1

 Theoretical: Media and Politics (and practical cases) 3 1

 Theoretical: Minorities and uprisings in politics shaping (and a practical case) 6 2

 Regional trends in political practice 3 1

 Midterm Exam 1

-International trends: revolutions, "call for democracy", fall of capitalism?
+International trends: revolutions, %all for democracy+All of capitalism?
 6 2

 Practice: Ukraine 3 1

 Practice: The Arab Revolutions 3 1

 Practice: (other case studies of choice) 6 2

 Comparative session and analytical feedback 3 1

 Final Exam 1

 Teaching And Learning Methodologies :

 Demonstration videos

 Presentation

 Simulations

 Debates

 Group discussion

 Research Paper

-Course Assessment : Methods of assessment Relative weight % Week No Assess What Course Work (Attendance, Participation, Assignments, Quizzes, Research Paper) 30.00 To assess understanding, and to assess theoretical background of the intellectual and practical skills.
+Course Assessment: Methods of assessment Relative weight % Week No Assess What Course Work (Attendance, Participation, Assignments, Quizzes, Research Paperõ D 30.00 To assess understanding, and to assess theoretical background of the intellectual and practical skills.
 Final Exam 40.00 15 To assess knowledge and intellectual skills.
 Midterm Exam(s) 30.00 7 To assess professional skills.